ebellocchia/bip_utils/readme/bip44.md

 Therefore, Monero shall be treated separately to get keys and addresses by using the `Monero` module.

 Like Polkadot/Kusama in the previous paragraph, Monero doesn't support BIP44 so if you use it through the `Bip44` class you're basically "forcing" Monero to follow it.\
-Since there is no specification that states how to implement Monero using BIP44, I look a little bit around and I created two implementations:
+Since there is no specification that states how to implement Monero using BIP44, I looked a little bit around and I created two implementations:
 - `Bip44Coins.MONERO_ED25519_SLIP` uses the ed25519 curve (like Monero itself) with the SLIP-0010 derivation scheme and the default derivation path is m/44'/128'/0'/0'/0'
 - `Bip44Coins.MONERO_SECP256K1` uses the secp256k1 curve (like Bitcoin) and the default derivation path is m/44'/128'/0'/0/0 (like the Ledger implementation)